 The primary function of Multnomah County Aging & Disability is to identify several services and access the needs of people.
-They help connect the Oregonians with the providers who are into aging-related services.
+They help connect Oregonians with providers who are into aging-related services.

 15. Oregon Healthcare Program

 Oregon Healthcare Health Coverage helps low-income Oregonians.
-This fantastic program to help the citizens of Oregon learn about it and understand the various aspects.
-That way, they can apply for different types of healthcare coverage that come with the program.
+This fantastic program helps the citizens of Oregon learn about it and understand its various aspects.
+That way, they can apply for different healthcare coverage with the program.
 The program is extended to working families, pregnant women, single adults, children, and seniors.

 16. Senior Employment Program

 The SCSEP, or the Senior Community Service Employment Program, is a job-training program for older individuals.
 The program is funded under the Older Americans Act Title V and is considered a community service.
 Therefore, applicants should be unemployed, over 55 years of age, and have a family income less than 125% of the federal poverty level.